 With 40 points left to win, you need to score 40 points to reach exactly 0.
 If you go over 501 points, your score for the round does not count.

 501 darts is a darts game where players start with 501 points.
-Players take turns throwing three darts and subtracting the total until a player reaches 0 points.
+Players throw three darts and subtract the total until a player reaches 0 points.

 After reading this article, you should now be able to set up and play your own game of 501 darts.